Liding: Terminology

-This remarkable difference in style, combined with the fact that the graphic structures of the characters have changed significantly over time, creates difficulty for recognition and analysis of the characters.
-Liding refers to the attempt to regularize the ancient scripts into the style of post-clerical writing, so as to aid recognition of not only the characters themselves but their individual components.

-In An Outline of Grammatology, Chinese paleographer Qiu Xigui defined liding as "the transcription of ancient script forms into clerical-style forms while preserving the shapes of the former".
-The nomenclature clerically identified transcription is used by Chinese archaeologist Xing Wen, who gives as its definition "...a traditional Chinese paleographical practice for transcriptions of ancient inscriptions ... [that] identifies the Clerical Script equivalent of the ancient character".
+This distinct difference in style, combined with the fact that the graphic structures of the characters have changed significantly over time, creates difficulty for character recognition and form analysis.
+Liding refers to the attempt to regularize the ancient scripts in clerical and post-clerical writing, so as to aid recognition of not only the characters themselves but their individual components.
+In An Outline of Grammatology, Chinese paleographer Qiu Xigui defines liding as "the transcription of ancient script forms into clerical-style forms while preserving the shapes of the former".
+The nomenclature clerically identified transcription is used by Chinese archaeologist Xing Wen, who gives as its definition "... a traditional Chinese palaeographical practice for transcriptions of ancient inscriptions ... [that] identifies the Clerical Script equivalent of the ancient character".